Phenomenology of laminar acoustic streaming jets: Modeling of acoustic streaming jets

-Finally, the values adopted for the dimensionless parameters~\eqref{eq:dimensionless_parameters} are listed in Table~\ref{tab:dimensionless_parameters_values}.
-The dimensionless acoustic attenuation coefficient $N / L = \alpha D_s$ and the diffraction parameter $S$ are chosen to match the experimental setup in Ref.~\citep{Moudjed2014}, so that ${ Gr_{ac} \boldsymbol{\widetilde{I}} }$ is representative of the forcing field of former experiments.
-An important aspect of our work is the moderately large value of $N$ for which $\alpha^{-1} \lesssim L_c$, i.e., the beam is entirely attenuated before reaching the end of the fluid domain, yielding forcing-free regions at far distances from the source.
-Typically, at $x = L$, the remaining acoustic power is about 0.01~\% of the power radiated by the transducer.
-We finally choose $D=6L$ to minimize the effects of the lateral wall on the jet.
+An important aspect of our work is the moderately large $N$.
+In contrast to Refs.~\citep{Kamakura1996,Mitome1998,Frenkel2001,Moudjed2014}, we choose $N > 1$.
+The beam is thus entirely attenuated before reaching the end of the fluid domain, yielding forcing-free regions at far distances form the source.
+Typically, at $x=L$, the remaining acoustic power is about 0.01~\% of the power radiated by the transducer.
+To minimize the effects of the lateral wall on the jet, we choose $D \approx L / 3$.

+Finally, we take $10^3 \leq Gr_{ac} \leq 5\times 10^4$, which fits in the ranges explored by \citet{Kamakura1996,Mitome1998,Frenkel2001,Moudjed2014}.
+Some of these authors also investigated larger $Gr_{ac}$.
+We limited ourselves to $Gr_{ac} \leq 5\times 10^4$, as computing steady flows at greater $Gr_{ac}$ in such a large cavity becomes prohibitively expensive.